sap-tutorials/sap-build-process-automation/tutorials/spa-create-automation/spa-create-automation.md

 11. Save your work.

-### Link Automation Parameters with Business Process
+### Link automation parameters with business process

 Apart from creating an output parameter, it is mandatory to pass the data through the **End** step to expose the data outside the automation.